 Our discussion around VR in journalism led us to discover that this year’s Tribeca Film Festival will be dedicated in part to experimental filmmaking, comprised of immersive and virtual reality experiences.
 While the festival is mainly dedicated to the work of filmmakers, the hub will showcase virtual reality work by journalists.
 One festival piece in particular, “6×9: An Immersive Experience of Solitary Confinement” captivated us — the experience is a collaboration between Francesca Panetta and Lindsay Poulton of The Guardian.
 6×9 at a rudimentary level makes viewers feel like they are in solitary confinement with a narrative-based experience.
 While viewers hear the voices and sounds of actual inmates, the goal is to recreate prison based upon what the viewer would experience as the main “protagonist.”

 The audio follows exactly what the viewers are looking at, and the creators even attempt to recreate the physical symptoms that come with solitary confinement.
-You look around and all you can see is an unlit cell with grimy grey walls, a mattress, a sink and a toilet.
-As sit there, you hear prisoners in other cells screaming, but you cannot see them on any side of you.
+You look around and all you can see is an unlit cell with stark grey walls, a mattress, a sink, and a toilet.
+As you sit there, you hear prisoners in other cells screaming, but you cannot see them on any side of you.
 The only thing you can look at are the four grey walls.
 You stare at the walls, and your vision begins to distort into different shapes and blurriness.
 All you have are the screams of others around you, your hallucinations, and eventually, your own screams.
 This is the reality prisoners live solitary confinement experience for 23 hours a day, for months at a time.
-We should maybe add a section here talking about what this sounds like and what the people experiencing the VR actually feel.
 Panetta and Poulton’s main goal is to force people to feel how inhumane the treatment of prison inmates can be, and they hope the piece can change laws about solitary confinement as a prison tactic.

 More on the Prison System